skyrim-multiplayer/skymp/docs/release/dev/sp-fix-events-handling.md

-Fixed events handling, should be less errors.
+Fixed events handling, should be fewer crashes.